-In accordance with the General Data Protection Regulation (GDPR), data subjects will have the right to access, rectify, erase, and restrict processing of their personal data.
+In accordance with the General Data Protection Regulation (GDPR), which is designed to protect individuals' personal data, data subjects have the right to access, rectify, erase, and restrict processing of their personal data.
 As a customer, your company is the sole owner of the data submitted to ClickTime.
 Therefore, as defined by the GDPR, your company is the controller, and ClickTime is the processor.
 In simple terms, your company is responsible for addressing all data subject requests.
-To make this process simple, ClickTime has developed GDPR settings to help you be compliant.
-Click here to learn more about GDPR at ClickTime.
+To make this process easier, ClickTime has developed GDPR settings to help you remain compliant.
+For more information about GDPR at ClickTime, see this article.

 Right to Access Personal Data